-- 52. The 2015/16 specified information instructions required QLPs to estimate their qualified revenue as follows: - 52.1 calculate gross telecommunications services revenue by applying the directions provided on the inclusion and exclusion of common revenue streams: 23 and - 52.2 apply the net revenue assessment method, which assesses a QLP's telecommunications revenue and subtracts: - 52.2.1 total payments made to other QLPs for telecommunications services - 52.2.2 total payments made to non-QLPs for telecommunications services initially provided by another QLP; and - 52.2.3 the total cost of any non-telecommunications goods and services that were included in gross telecommunications services revenue.24
+- 56. The 2015/16 specified information instructions required QLPs to estimate their qualified revenue as follows: - 56.1 calculate gross telecommunications services revenue by applying the directions provided on the inclusion and exclusion of common revenue streams; 26 and - apply the net revenue assessment method, which assesses a QLP's telecommunications revenue and subtracts: - 56.2.1 total payments made to other QLPs for telecommunications services - 56.2.2 total payments made to non-QLPs for telecommunications services initially provided by another QLP; and - 56.2.3 the total cost of any non-telecommunications goods and services that were included in gross telecommunications services revenue.27

-1 Telecom, Submission on draft TDL liability allocation determination 2011/12, 5 June 2013.
+4 Telecom, Submission on draft TDL liability allocation determination 2011/12, 5 June 2013.
 Page 1.

-22 Commerce Commission, TDL Qualified Revenue Workshop, Wellington, 13-14 November 2012.
+25 Commerce Commission, TDL Qualified Revenue Workshop, Wellington, 13-14 November 2012.
 Day 1.

-These directions were provided in the form of an attachment, which is Attachment B of this draft LAD.
+These directions were provided in the form of an attachment, which is Attachment B of this final LAD.

 Revenue from the sale of a non-telecommunications goods or services can only be included in the gross telecommunications services revenue if the QLP does not have separately identifiable revenue stream relating to the sale.
-Therefore, equipment retailed in bundles must have been sold in a bundle by the QLP
+Therefore, equipment retailed in bundles must have been sold in a bundle by the QLP (eg, through its own retail outlets).
+If equipment is wholesaled unbundled at an arms-length price and later bundled by an independent retailer, then the QLP must value the sale at the wholesale price (and treat it as non-telecommunications services revenue).